 Dress Code: Nice but still casual

-La Bodega del Ron – The Rum Cellar – Enter Krakow’s cellars and move back in time to La Bodega Del Ron, a Rum Cellar straight from the Prohibition era, mysterious distilleries and their owners.
-Listen to the whisper of Latin Caribbean spirits giving a fiery aftertaste to your professionally prepared Bacardi cocktails.
-Straight from the Krakow Market Square, escape into the 15th-century cellar, where you will enjoy Bacardi Cuba Libre with your friends, meet new friends over the refreshing Bacardi Mojito, and dance at night to Latin rhythms, mixed with the greatest pop hits of all time, sipping Bacardi Daiquiri.
+The Rum Cellar – Move back in time to La Bodega Del Ron, a Rum Cellar straight from the Prohibition era, mysterious distilleries, and their owners.
+Listen to the whisper of Latin Caribbean spirits giving a fiery aftertaste to your professionally prepared cocktails.
+Enjoy Bacardi Cuba Libre with your friends, meet new friends over the refreshing Bacardi Mojito, and dance at night to Latin rhythms mixed with the greatest pop hits of all time, sipping Bacardi Daiquiri.

 Relaxed & Cool Bars

-Anti Cafe – Just off the main square this dark and trendy “cafe” has chilled music and relaxed tables and great craft beer.
-It’s dark and cozy with great wall art with funky photos adorning the walls.
+Just off the main square, this dark and trendy “cafe” has chilled music and relaxed tables, and great craft beer.
+It’s dark and cozy with fabulous wall art with funky photos adorning the walls.
 Anti Cafe is a favorite with local in Krakow Nightlife.

-Alchemia – One of Krakow’s oldest bars, candlelit with alchemist tools on the walls and ceilings.
-With each of its different rooms and cellar having a unique atmosphere, almost anyone can find their nook.
+Alchemia is one of Krakow’s oldest bars, candlelit with alchemist tools on the walls and ceilings.
+Each of its different rooms and cellar has a unique atmosphere.
+Almost anyone can find their nook.
 Downstairs you can regularly catch a range of local and international bands that play there.
 They also have a cool indoor smoking section and great food.

-Forum – The bar is situated on the bottom floor of a monstrous abandoned communist error hotel.
-In summer you can lounge outside in there massive beer garden which overlooks beautiful views of Wawle Castle and the Wisla river while you sip on some of the many refreshing craft beers they have on tap.
+The bar/cafe/club is situated on the bottom floor of a monstrous abandoned communist error hotel.
+In summer you can lounge outside in their massive beer garden, which overlooks beautiful views of Wawle Castle and the Wisla river, while you sip on some of the many refreshing craft beers they have on tap.
 In winter, you can cozy up inside and relax at the bar or around some of the funky tables and beanbags.

-Pasaz -The bar is obviously named after its location in a passage walkway that just off the main square.
+The bar is named after its location in a passage walkway that is just off the main square.
 You’ll find a pallet couch filled beer garden with great music blaring late into the night and lots of cozy couches and beanbags inside sit back and sip some cocktails and enjoy the music

 Sports Bars & English Pubs

-442 Sport Pub – This is one of the newest bars in Krakow, but it has already become know as the #1 sports bar in Krakow and one of the best in Poland.
+This is one of the most popular sports bars in Krakow, but it has already become know as the #1 sports bar in Krakow and one of the best in Poland.
 Located in the heart of the Old Town, 442 Sports Pub has been kitted out with flat screens on just about every wall over the multi-level complex and decor that will make any football fan feel right at home.

 Polish Shot Bars

-Mleczarnia – In the middle of the Jewish Quarter, this beer garden is a local favourite and situated next to the very recognizable set from Spielberg’s Schindler’s List.
-Open from April to October this Garden bar is part of the restaurant across the road
+In the middle of the Jewish Quarter, this beer garden is a local favourite and situated next to the very recognizable set from Spielberg’s Schindler’s List.
+Open from April to October this Garden bar is part of the restaurant across the road.

-Klub RE – A few minutes from the always crowded Main Square, this bar/club has everything you need for a great night – cheap beers, great music, hidden nooks perfect for just chilling and even a small dance floor within the smoking area.
+A few minutes from the always crowded Main Square, this bar/club has everything you need for a great night – cheap beers, great music, hidden nooks perfect for just chilling, and even a small dance floor within the smoking area.
 In the summer, their garden is a must-do.
-They also organize live music concerts every once in a while, so keep an eye out on their Facebook.
+They also organize live music concerts every once in a while, so keep an eye out on their Facebook page.

-Sababa -A hidden away cocktail bar in the Jewish Quarter, although this place is fancy and has 25zl top quality cocktails that are made by some of the best barmen in Krakow, it also has a very likable rough feeling to the venue which works very well.
+This hidden away cocktail bar in the Jewish Quarter, although this place is fancy and has 25zl top-quality cocktails that are made by some of the best barmen in Krakow, it also has a very likable rough feeling to the venue which works very well.

-Mercy Brown – The cocktail bar is hidden just off the main square above a restaurant, a stylish and warm interior of an upper-class bar from the 1930’s.
-Just like Sababa, their drinks are not cheap but you are receiving an art show when they make their cocktails and only with the highest quality ingredients.
+Like a lot of Krakow Nightlife, this cocktail bar is hidden away just off the main square above a restaurant, a stylish and warm interior of an upper-class bar from the 1930’s.
+Like Sababa, their drinks are not cheap, but you view an artistic performance when they make their cocktails and only with the highest quality ingredients.

-Harris – It is a unique place, where you can listen to great music while drinking delicious beverages, an aromatic beer or savouring the taste of a stronger drink.
+It is a unique place where you can listen to great music while drinking delicious beverages, an aromatic beer, or savoring the taste of a stronger drink.
 Everyone will find something special here, as Harris Club prefers all kinds of jazz – from classics to new age.
 That diversity is crucial since, thanks to it, it’s possible to satisfy even the most demanding music lovers.

-Tea Time – A British themed pub.
+A British themed pub.
 They brew delicious, authentic, English real ales to perfection.
 Their beers are served via hand pumps from casks located in the cold cellar under the bar, direct to your glass at the bar!
-With 17 of there own crafted beers, this place is a must for all craft beer lovers.
+With 17 of their own crafted beers, this place is a must for all craft beer lovers.
 If your looking for more craft beer check out our full guide to craft beer in Krakow.

 Places to Avoid

-Most strip clubs – Strip clubs normally and the best places to visit but they are extra dirty and scamey in Krakow, unless you want to get scammed out of all your money you should avoid them.
+Most strip clubs – Strip clubs are normally bad places to visit but they are extra dirty and scamey in Krakow, unless you want to get scammed out of all your money you should avoid them.
 If you want some more tips on how to survive Krakow Nightlife, check out our Krakow Nightlife Survival Guide.